Websec.fr Level 17

 </html>

-After reading the code we can directly avoid a first part of php code because it’s impossible to break this function.
+After reading the code, we can ignore the first part of the PHP code because it’s impossible to break this function.

-But in second part the only things who can conduct to a vulnerability is strcasecmp, so this function check if the string given in field is same that a flag.
+But in the second part, the only thing that can lead to a vulnerability is strcasecmp.
+This function checks if the input matches the flag.

-Reading strcasecmp php documentation we can read that :
+Reading strcasecmp php documentation we can see that :

 Returns a value less than 0 if string1 is less than string2; a value greater than 0 if string1 is greater than string2, and 0 if they are equal.

-So this vulnerability look like type jungling, we just have to help the strcasecmp to return 0 or true for exfiltrate the flag.
+So this vulnerability looks like type juggling, we just have to make strcasecmp return 0 or true to exfiltrate the flag.

-After any research i read this article who explain exactly what i want , if we compare a strings with another type of value like array strcasecmp return 0.
+After some research I read this article which explains exactly what I want, if we compare a string with another type of value like array strcasecmp returns 0.

-Using devtools in network section i send a POST request and copy value as Curl and modify it.
+Using DevTools in network section I sent a POST request and copy as Curl and modify it.

 tedsig42@exegol:~# curl 'http://websec.fr/level17/index.php' -X POST --data-raw 'flag[]=a&submit=Go'